TheHive-Project/CortexDocs/admin/admin-guide.md

 # Administration Guide
 This administration guide applies to Cortex 2 only.

-Please note that to use Cortex 2 from TheHive, you must use Cerana 0.7 (TheHive 3.0.7) or later.
+**Note**: you will need TheHive 3.0.7 or later to call Cortex 2 from TheHive.
+Earlier versions support only Cortex 1.

 ## Table of Contents
   * [User Roles](#user-roles)